 Lori has written extensively on dogs, cats, and small pets.
 In addition to writing about cat breeds, dog training, and how to care for small pets, her family was involved in 4-H agility training and obedience classes.
 She's interviewed everyone from cat breeders to search-and-rescue dog owners to rabbit breeders and the president of ARBA.
 She's never been without dogs and cats since her birth, usually owning multiples of both.
 She's also owned rescued baby squirrels, hamsters, rats, gerbils, fish, lizards, frogs, turtles, and even salamanders.

 In high school, Lori worked for a local bakery.
 When she graduated, she began taking a series of Wilton cake decorating classes from beginner to advanced.
 This led to her opening a cake decorating business called Lori's Cakery.
 Her specialty was wedding cakes, but she also created other special occasion cakes.

 Over the years, Lori has kept up with new techniques and trends, such as fondant cakes, airbrushing, images on cakes, and cupcake designs.
 Today, she still makes the occasional wedding cake as a gift to family or friends and frequently makes special occasion cakes.
 Her favorite task is creating unique cupcakes and cupcake towers for all occasions.

 Other Interests and Hobbies

 Lori enjoys learning new things and has several hobbies.
-She maintains a frugal living blog called Crabby Housewife, loves to read and creates websites and marketing plans for non-profits in her area.
+She maintains a frugal living blog called Crabby Housewife, loves to read, and creates websites and marketing plans for non-profits in her area.
 In her spare time, she grows organic fruit and vegetables and enjoys raised bed and container gardening.
-She also spends several hours during the week driving her daughter to cheerleading practice.